ros2/design/articles/151_node_to_participant_mapping.md

 - History depth: 1
 - Reliability: Reliable

-Considering that a keyed topic will be used, in which the history depth apply for each key, only one `Publisher` per process will be needed.
+If a keyed topic is used, in which the history depth apply for each key, only one `Publisher` per process will be needed.
-In that case, `unregister_instance` can be used for delete that key from the history (see [RTI Managing Data Instances](https://community.rti.com/static/documentation/connext-dds/5.2.3/doc/manuals/connext_dds/html_files/RTI_ConnextDDS_CoreLibraries_UsersManual/Content/UsersManual/Managing_Data_Instances__Working_with_Ke.htm)).

 The QoS of the `Subscriber` should be:

 - Durability: Transient Local
 - History: Keep Last
 - History depth: 1
 - Reliability: Reliable

+In case keyed topics aren't used, `keep all` history should be used.

 The subscriber could access data in two different ways:
 - Polled and accessed using `Subscriber` read method when needed.